Caps' Ovechkin and Kuznetsov inspire Russian players, fans

 The Capitals could have the most Russians on a Cup champion in the salary-cap era.
 The 2004 Tampa Bay Lightning were backstopped to their first franchise title by Nikolai Khabibulin, and the Detroit Red Wings' Russian Five in the 1990s shined a spotlight on all the talent coming out of the old Soviet system.

 After Evgeni Malkin was the only Russian player on the Pittsburgh Penguins' back-to-back Cup champions the past two seasons, this is another showcase of this generation of talent.
-Kuznetsov and leading scorer Ovechkin are also the top candidates to follow Malkin as just the second Russian to win the Conn Smythe Trophy as playoff MVP.
+Playoff leading scorer Kuznetsov and leading goal-scorer Ovechkin are also the top candidates to follow Malkin as just the second Russian to win the Conn Smythe Trophy as playoff MVP.

+"Ovi has been a staple since he's come into the league.
+Kuzy is a little newer," coach Barry Trotz said.
+"People don't really know him as well as Ovi.
+You're seeing the talent of Kuzy.
+You've seen the greatness of Ovi over the course of his career to this point.
+I think Kuzy is just getting better and better."

-Kuznetsov is reluctant to talk about himself or any other individual player, but he knows this is special for Ovechkin, who has been waiting 13 seasons for this and has nine previous early playoff exits to his name.
+The 26-year-old Kuznetsov is reluctant to talk about himself or any other individual player, but he knows this is special for Ovechkin, who is 32 and has been waiting 13 seasons for this with nine previous early playoff exits to his name.

 "Every Russian guy back home pretty happy for him because that's huge," Kuznetsov said.
 "That's a long time."